• 25 Mar, 2026

 Image

-Caption: The unmapped mountains of South Georgia that Shackleton crossed on foot.
+Caption: The unmapped mountains of South Georgia.

-All 22 men on Elephant Island were still alive.
+All 22 men were alive.

 Not a single member of the Endurance expedition was lost.